-Table.8 Examples of Food Waste De-packaging Equipment (source: WRAP)
+Table 8 Examples of Food Waste De-packaging Equipment (source: WRAP)

 Chemical Pre-treatment

 Chemical pre-treatment includes oxidative treatments and the addition of acids or alkalis.
 It is typically used to improve the digestibility of feedstocks containing complex polymeric substances such as cellulose and hemicellulose.
 This will include some energy crops with hard stem material such as cereal straw, and secondary sewage sludge.
 Strong acids or alkaline chemicals can be used to mediate chemical hydrolysis of complex woody polymers and to break open cell walls.
 This facilitates further hydrolysis and digestion within the digestion process.
 Alkali pre-treatment in particular can be particularly advantageous when using plant material in an AD process.